BuvinJT/distbuilder/docs/index.md

 As one might guess, the primary role which Distribution Builder can serve for your development needs is packaging and deploying Python based programs.
-It can, however, be employed for distributing software of all sorts.
-To this end, a dedicated module, has been provided for [Qt C++ Integration](QtCpp.md).
-More cross language / framework integration modules will become available in the future.
+It can, however, be employed for distributing software written in other languages as well.
+To this end, a dedicated module, has been provided which is specific for [Qt C++ Integration](QtCpp.md).
+More cross language / cross framework integration modules will become available in the future.

 This library is compatible with both Python 2 and 3.
 It has been tested on recent versions of Windows, macOS, and multiple Linux distros.
-It features the ability to create stand-alone binaries from Python scripts (via PyInstaller), and is capable of building installers in a cross platform manner (via QtIFW) which work in either gui or *non-gui* contexts (note QtIFW does not naturally provide a *non-gui* option!).
+It features the ability to create stand-alone binaries from Python scripts (via PyInstaller), and is capable of building installers in a cross platform manner (via QtIFW).
+These installers can be produced for either gui or *non-gui* (i.e terminal interface) contexts.
+Note that the later is a feature QtIFW does not naturally provide.
 The library can also be used to **obfuscate** code (via Opy), so as to protect proprietary work.

 See the [Quick Start Guide](QuickStart.md) for instructions on installation and getting started with the tool.
-For a more thorough explanation of how to use it, it is recommended you next proceed to [High Level Classes](HighLevel.md).
+For a more thorough explanation of how to use it, it is recommended you proceed to [High Level Classes](HighLevel.md).
 Then, as needed, move on to [Configuration Classes](ConfigClasses.md) and/or [Low Level Classes And Functions](LowLevel.md).